-What we found repeatedly with experiments in long-form content is that Jarvis generated passable first draft editions.
+What we found repeatedly with experiments in long-form content is that Jasper generated passable first draft editions.
 Those first drafts usually included awkward phrasing or strange details (like the reference to COBOL and assembly language).
 With over a dozen attempts on half a dozen topics, we were unable to get to a refined final long-form draft.
 But, the AI-generated content was inevitably useful.

 We were impressed with the short-form content generation — from titles to taglines to posts, the tool provided options that were immediately usable.
-Jarvis provided great case study titles, CTAs (calls to action), and social media posts.
+Jasper provided great case study titles, CTAs (calls to action), and social media posts.

 The experience reminded us of the Turing test.
 Developed by Alan Turing and originally called the imitation game, the test evaluates an AI’s ability to mimic human interaction.
 The longer the content, the faster we saw the AI behind the curtain.Curious how AI can fit into your tech stack?
 Talk to us